 There are so many great ways to use your mobile phone when you’re experiencing anxiety.
 I use a number of different mental health apps, listen to mental health podcasts and meditations or, when I’m experiencing sensory overload and need to calm down, I’ll listen to some of my favourite music or use a white noise app.
 I also find playing games that don’t require much thought (such as Solitaire) to be helpful in giving me a break from anxious thoughts.

-Headphones can be great not only if you want to listen to music, meditations or podcasts on your phone, but to signal to others that you don’t want to be interrupted.
+Headphones can be great not only if you want to listen to music (classical music is best when you’re feeling anxious), meditations or podcasts on your phone, but to signal to others that you don’t want to be interrupted.
 Often, when you’re feeling anxious, you just want to be left alone to process your thoughts and emotions and ground yourself before re-emerging into the world.

 4. Lip balm